-- As part of the remedy procedures, the human rights bodies of the Ministry of Justice launched a system to provide human trafficking victims, including male victims, with temporary accommodation as an emergency refuge in October 2015. - O The Technical Intern Training Act, which was enforced on November 1, 2017 establishes, in particular, regulations prohibiting acts such as infringing the human rights of technical intern trainees and penalties for violations, and puts in place measures for protecting technical intern trainees including appropriately addressing issues reported by technical intern trainees and coordinating transfers/relocations of technical intern trainees.
-The act also established and incorporated the OTIT, which engages in the administrative work related to the above-mentioned, as a legal entity on January 25, 2017 and started operation.
+As part of the remedy procedures, the human rights bodies of the Ministry of Justice launched a system to provide trafficking victims, including male victims, with temporary accommodation as an emergency refuge in October 2015.
+O The Technical Intern Training Act, which was enforced on November 1, 2017 establishes, in particular, regulations prohibiting acts such as infringing the human rights of technical intern trainees and penalties for violations, and puts in place measures for protecting technical intern trainees including appropriately addressing issues reported by technical intern trainees and coordinating transfers/relocations of technical intern trainees.
+The OTIT, which engages in the administrative work related to the above-mentioned, was also incorporated as a legal entity on January 25, 2017 and started operation i) Further improvement of temporary protection and assistance at Women's Consulting Offices